 Agriculture and farming MCP servers are bringing AI assistants into precision agriculture, crop planning, livestock management, and farm data analysis.
 Instead of navigating multiple dashboards for field data, weather forecasts, soil conditions, and market prices, these servers let AI agents pull farm-specific intelligence and generate actionable recommendations — all through the Model Context Protocol.

-The landscape spans seven areas: unified farm data platforms (Leaf Agriculture, FieldMCP, John Deere Operations Center), general-purpose agriculture tools (soil, weather, climate history, global statistics), agricultural weather intelligence (soil conditions, evapotranspiration, crop-specific alerts), market data (commodity prices, crop estimates), smallholder farmer AI (multi-source agricultural advisory), livestock and breeding (genetic evaluation, breeding decisions), and satellite earth observation (NDVI, crop health monitoring, land use analysis).
+The landscape spans nine areas: unified farm data platforms (Leaf Agriculture, FieldMCP, John Deere Operations Center), general-purpose agriculture tools (soil, weather, climate history, global statistics), agricultural weather intelligence (soil conditions, evapotranspiration, crop-specific alerts), market data (commodity prices, crop estimates), smallholder farmer AI (multi-source agricultural advisory), livestock and breeding (genetic evaluation, breeding decisions), satellite earth observation (NDVI, crop health monitoring, land use analysis), pest and disease modeling (risk scoring, integrated pest management), and plant breeding research (germplasm databases, genotype analysis).

 Category: Logistics & Industry